Ema-cr/Simulacro/README.md

 ---

-If you need more details about any file or function, feel
+If you need more details about any file or function, feel free to ask!